Security Materials Technologies program

 Defence and security, aerospace, automotive, energy

-At present, NRC is the only organization in Canada, and one of few in the world, with integrated expertise in the processing and performance validation of nano-engineered, hybrid and other advanced security materials.
-The unique capabilities offered through the SMT program provide Canadian AV and PPE companies access to world-class expertise in the design, prototyping and testing of advanced protection systems that will position Canadian companies as international market leaders for advanced security and armoured products.
+The unique capabilities offered through the SMT program provide Canadian AV and PPE companies and their supply chains access to world-leading expertise in the design, prototyping and testing of advanced protection systems that will position Canadian companies as international market leaders for advanced security and armoured products.

 Collaborate with us

-Collaborate with us on strategic research projects to help de-risk your innovative ideas, reduce your start-up costs and accelerate your commercial development timelines.
+Whether you are already in the vehicle armour or personal protective equipment supply chain or specialize in cutting-edge materials with potential applications in protection, collaborating with us on strategic research projects will help de-risk your innovative ideas, reduce your start-up costs, open new market opportunities and accelerate your commercial development timelines.

 NRC collaborators will help to develop and deploy validated high-performance, cost-effective protection systems with mass efficiencies at least 25% better than current systems.